Fixing Violation of Usage of Android Advertising ID policy

 If you’ve reviewed the policy and feel this removal may have been in error, please reach out to our policy support team.
 One of my colleagues will get back to you within 2 business days.

 Thanks for helping us provide a clear and transparent experience for Google Play users.

 The Google Play Team

-If your game is not using Unity Ads you can fix your app in no time!
+If your game is not using Unity Ads or any ad network you can fix your app in no time!
 Simply head over to the Package Manager.

 Then, from here remove the Advertisement package.

 And that’s it!
 You can finally build your game and submit it.